-One of the most common things which I did using my PC, in old days, was making more space in my C Drive.
-Those days we had always less space allocated for the OS.
+One of the most common things which I did use my PC, in the old days, was making more space in my C Drive.
+Those days we always had less space allocated for the OS.
 So when we need to install something which was of considerable size, choosing a different drive was the only option.
 In this post, I will share tips to move or install or move Windows 10 apps to another partition or storage device in Windows 10

-This reminds me of the popular Stream Move Program which can move Big games from main drive to any other drive you want without any issue.
+It reminds me of the popular Stream Move Program which can move Big games from the main drive to any other drive you want without any issue.
 I hope this still works though I haven’t tested It recently.

-Windows 8 is different and you get options to choose a directory here.
-Everything is predefined and you aren’t supposed to mess with it.
+Windows 10 is different, and you get options to choose a directory here.
+Everything is predefined, and you aren’t supposed to mess with it.
 Even then few users at XDA have come with a trick which works most of the time if not all the time(looking at the responses in the comments).

-This is done by moving the base directory of Windows 8 App installation to another folder but keeping the link alive.
-This way you don’t crash any of the existing Tiles.
+It is done by moving the base directory of Windows 10 App installation to another folder but keeping the link alive.
+This way, you don’t crash any of the existing Tiles.

 Follow the steps as below: